Zando411/favorites-microservice/README.md

 ## Notes

-- This service is intended to run as part of the CatCall application and does not need to be run independently.
+- This service is designed to run as part of the CatCall application and is not intended for standalone production use.
-- MongoDB must be running and accessible using the URI specified in your `.env` file to run locally.
+- MongoDB must be running and accessible using the URI defined in your `.env` file.
-- The user's ID can be any string, whether it be an email, UUID, or simply a number.
-The favorite can also be any string.
-In the CatCall app I use and emails for the user ID and cat UUID's for the favorite item.
+- User IDs and favorites can be any string.
+In the CatCall app, user IDs are emails and favorites are cat UUIDs.

 ## Base Configuration

 - **Base URL:** `http://localhost:<PORT>/api/favorites`
 - **Default Port:** `3000`
+- **Port in CatCall:** Determined by `PORT_<SERVICE>` in the root `.env`
 - **Change the Port:** Set `PORT=<your_port>` in a `.env` file (see `.env.example` for a template).
 - **Content Type:** `application/json`